The Wizard (Paul Hardcastle song)

 "The Wizard" is a song by British musician Paul Hardcastle, best known as the theme tune for the BBC's weekly music chart show Top of the Pops, which was used from 3 April 1986 to 26 September 1991.
+He was asked to write the song for the programme after the producers were impressed by his hit 1985 single "19".
 Later in 1986, the song was released as a single and charted at No. 15 in the UK charts, leading to Hardcastle also performing the song on the show.
 In Ireland, it was a top ten hit, peaking at No. 10.